WisconsinRobotics/AI-ROCKS/README.md

 ```

 ### Command line arguments
+The only required command line arg is for the LRF port, or `-l <port>` as shown below.
+All possible command line arguments
-The command line arguments to AI-ROCKS are as follows:
+to AI-ROCKS are as follows:
 - `-l <port>`		- COM or UDP port that the LRF is communicating over.
 COM ports are specfied like eg. `COM4` and UDP ports are specified by their number, eg `20001`.

 	Note: COM ports are primarily used when the LRF is connected to the computer which is running AI-ROCKS (i.e. Ascent),
 	while UDP ports are primarly used when the LRF data is coming from some other source over UDP (i.e. Gazebo).

+	Note 2: This is the only required command line argument!
 - `-d <state>`		- Initial `DriveState` to start AI-ROCKS in, according to `StateType` enum.

 	Note: 0 = `GPSDriveState`, 1 = `VisionDriveState`, and 2 = `ObstacleAvoidanceDriveState`.